zorglub42/OSA-Letsencrypt/README.md

 	- --test-cert: to use letsencrypt staging servers
 	- --dry-run: to test addon on client side only
+	- --force-renewal: force certificate renewal even if not issued

 To entirely reset the Letsencrypt environnement like on a blank box, remove /etc/letsencrypt folder (if you already have one with existing live certificates, don't forget to backup it before removing)